Japoneris/Pikachu_Greeting/README.md

 Go to `Edit->Preferences` and change columns/row of your shell.
 Mine is 24 rows, so most of the examples fit this size.

 For ASCII images, goto online convertor for simplicity.
 Take care of the size of the output.
-I will recommand [TEXT-IMAGE](http://www.text-image.com/convert/ascii.html) which let set the size of the ASCII image.
+I will recommand [TEXT-IMAGE](http://www.text-image.com/convert/ascii.html) which allow to set the size of the ASCII image.